 5. Click the WiFi scan tab, select an available network, then enter the password.
 Once connected, the display will list the network Prism Flex is connected to.

 1. Connect one or both of Prism Flex’s Ethernet ports to an Ethernet switch or router.

 2. Press the menu button to navigate to the Ethernet 1 or 2 screen and obtain the IP address.

 3. Enter the IP address in your web browser’s navigation bar to access the web UI.

-1. Attach a USB modem to one or both to Prism’s USB-C ports using a 4-pin to USB-C connector cable, and/or a USB to USB-C adapter.
+1. Attach a Node II or USB modem to one or both to Prism’s USB-C ports (G) using a 4-pin to USB-C connector cable, and/or a USB to USB-C adapter.
 The front panel will indicate that the modem has been detected and connected to the carrier.

 2. If the modem is not detected, connect your computer to Prism Flex’s AP network (see Connect to a WiFi Network), then enter the default IP address 172.16.1.1 in the navigation bar to access the web UI and configure the modem from the Network menu.